 She is a native of California but has been in Brooklyn since 2005.
 Well, she has a website, wee textile where she discusses several exciting things.
 She loves Brooklyn but much more, her job.

 She has a lot to say about herself in the interview below.

-Give us a little background on yourself…I’m a designer, though these days I am working a limited amount and mostly spending my days with my 10 month old son Eli.
+Give us a little background on yourself…I’m a designer, though these days I am working a limited amount and mostly spending my days with my 10-month-old son Eli.
 The balance between work and parenting is a new challenge for me!
-And it will have to be adjusted again soon, since I am about to take on my first big work project since Eli was born.
-My husband (web developer, drummer, and partner of 14 years) Josh and I are both self-employed.
-We live in a 160 year old brownstone in Fort Greene, Brooklyn.
+And it will have to be adjusted again soon since I am about to take on my first big work project since Eli was born.
+My husband (web developer, drummer, and partner of 14 years) and Josh and I are both self-employed.
+We live in a 160-year-old brownstone in Fort Greene, Brooklyn.
 Our apartment is on the bottom two floors and our offices are on the top floor, with friends/tenants living between– it feels a little bit like a commune, and I love that.
-I was born in San Francisco, went to college for a couple years in Oregon, and then moved to New York City when I was twenty.
-I worked in fashion as a graphic and textile designer, and left my job at Jill Stuart to work independently.
+I was born in San Francisco, went to college for a couple of years in Oregon, and then moved to New York City when I was twenty.
+I worked in fashion as a graphic and textile designer and left my job at Jill Stuart to work independently.
 Since then, I’ve worked as an illustrator, textile designer, author, and teacher.
 I love having variety in my work and my days.
 It took me three years to get pregnant with Eli, which was incredibly difficult to go through.

 Do you have a go-to dinner that appears weekly?
 Lately, we only cook our go-to, easy dinners– there hasn’t been much experimenting or recipe following.
-Our staples are: pasta with lots of vegetables, fish tacos, turkey burgers, salads, soups, and we do a lot of barbecuing in the summer.
-And, being in New York City, of course we order in a lot too… sushi, Mexican, Thai, etc.
+Our staples are pasta with lots of vegetables, fish tacos, turkey burgers, salads, and soups, and we do a lot of barbecuing in the summer.
+And, being in New York City, of course, we order in a lot too… sushi, Mexican, Thai, etc.